seratsaad/seratsaad/README.md

 I am an incoming **astronomy PhD student at The Ohio State University**.

-I recently graduated from **Vanderbilt University**, majoring in **Physics & Mathematics** with minors in **Astronomy & Scientific Computing** 🌌.
+I recently graduated from **Vanderbilt University**, double-majored in **Physics & Mathematics** with minors in **Astronomy & Scientific Computing** 🌌.
 My journey into Astronomy began through international Olympiads, where I developed a deep love for the stars and problem-solving.
 Since then, my passion has driven me to publish research, present at international conferences, and lead impactful educational initiatives.

 ---